dklopstein/dev-journal/admin/meetings/050324-pitchdraft.md

 ## Agenda
 1. Choose Color Theme
 2. Review Overarching Decisions
-3. Make Flow Chart for Website
 4. Organization
 5. Task List
 6. Calendar
 7. Information Retention
-8. Pitch Preperatio
+8. Pitch Preperation

 ## Color
 Gray/egg white, with light/dark blue accents.
 Exact color scheme on Miro board.

 ## Big Decisions
-Website will be more of a journal than task list.
-Journal on main page, daily journaling.
-Tasks on a side bar.
-View of week on other side, with current day on the bottom.
-Journal editor is always open for editing.
+- Website will be more of a journal than task list.

-## Flow Chart
-Options from home page: make, edit, delete tasks; view calendar/view past journals; journal for the day.
+- Journal on main page to allow for daily journaling.
+- The tasks will be on a side bar on the left side.
+- On the right side, there is a view of the previous 6 days, with current day on the bottom.
+- The journal editor is always open for editing the current day.

 ## Organization
 Store list of features in 3 separate Google docs: Tasks, Journaling, Calendar.